datachad/MSU-CaseStudy0/Demo/README.md

 Traffic manager redirects to one of the websites.

 Now we need to test if the traffic manager redirects as it is supposed to do.
-Since the website is hosted from the same Github repo and the website looks identical we can use "nslookup" to check where we get redirected.
+Since the website is hosted from the same Github repo and the website looks identical we cannot tell which website we get connected to.
+Another option is to use "nslookup" to check where we get redirected.
 ![traffic manager test](https://user-images.githubusercontent.com/110972992/190191875-4a19c1b5-9303-4f96-bf54-2e1786ce8b3b.png)

 For the first connection we are connecting from Norway and we get redirected the london website as we should.